Out the Window

 "Out the Window" is a song by American singer Kehlani.
-It was released on November 7, 2025, through Atlantic Records.
+It was released on November 7, 2025, through Atlantic Records as the second single from their self-titled fifth studio album.
+Kehlani co-wrote the song with Antonio Lamar Dixon, Ashton Norful, Khris Riddick-Tynes and Talay Riley.
+The song was produced by Dixon and Tynes.

 Background

 "Out the Window" was released five months after Kehlani's "Folded", which became their first top-ten entry on the Billboard Hot 100 and their first number 1 on both Hot R&B/Hip-Hop Songs and Hot R&B Songs charts.
-Kehlani performed "Folded" on Jimmy Kimmel Live! earlier that week, and later issued the Homage Pack remixes featuring Toni Braxton, Brandy, JoJo, Mario, Ne-Yo and Tank.
-In 2024, they also collaborated with Cardi B ("Safe"), Mariah Carey and Shenseea ("Sugar Sweet"), Leon Thomas ("Dirt on My Shoes"), and Kwn ("Worst Behaviour").

-In a Billboard Family interview, Kehlani stated that they were working on a new album planned for release the following year.
-Her most recent studio album, Crash (2024), received a Grammy Award nomination for Best Progressive R&B Album.
-Kehlani was also announced as an honoree at the 17th annual ASCAP Women Behind the Music event, held on November 12 in Los Angeles.
+In a Billboard Family interview, Kehlani stated that they are working on a new album planned for release the following year.

+Composition

+Lyrically, the song explores the aftermath of a dissolved relationship and the possibility of reconciliation.
+Unlike the previous single, where Kehlani resisted temptation while moving on, in this track they are actively considering reuniting.